aosolis/airline-msteams-poc/README.md

 ## Setting up the application

-### Database
-This sample uses a Mongo database to:
-* store app-level settings
-* track the teams that it has created
-* simulate a database of airplane trips

-If you are using Azure:
-1. Create a [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction) instance with API = "Mongo DB".
-2. Go to the "Collections > Browse" panel, select "Add Database" and enter a unique name.
-3. Go to "Settings > Connection String" panel, and get a read-write connection string, which will look like `mongodb://<instance>:<password>@<instance>.documents.azure.com:10255/?ssl=true&replicaSet=globaldb`.
-4. Insert the database name right before the query string `mongodb://<instance>:<password>@<instance>.documents.azure.com:10255/<databaseName>?ssl=true&replicaSet=globaldb`.
-This the connection string that you will use in the app configuration.

 ### Azure AD application
 1. Go to the [Application Registration Portal](https://apps.dev.microsoft.com) and sign in.
 2. Under "Converged applications", click on "Add an app".